 Sport is the ideal environment for sexual abuse since it is viewed as a “sacred” part of our culture.
 Consequently, behavior that is usually unacceptable is now acceptable, such as coaches being able to touch children as part of their work while enjoying the parents’ trust.
 Combine the touching with the ample time shared by the coach and the young athlete along with the authority that the coach has over the athlete, and you can see why children in sport are especially vulnerable to sexual abuse.

 Holding sports organizations accountable for sexual abuse and sexual assault

 Research indicates that sexual assault and sexual abuse are major problems in sport that need to be tackled through prevention and athlete education.
 Yet, few organizations even make an effort to prevent sexual abuse.
 For example, USA Swimming and the USOC have been pressured for years to make prevention a priority.
 They continue to refuse to make changes to protect athletes.

-No sport is immune to sexual abuse, or sexual assault as recent sexual crimes by doctors and coaches have occurred in:
+No sport is immune to sexual abuse or to sexual assault as recent sexual crimes by doctors and coaches have occurred in youth sports such as:

 - Track & Field